Guest article by Patti Moreno

-Do you live in suburbia, surrounded by chain link fences and neighborhood sprawl?
+Is your yard surrounded by chain link fences and expanding urban sprawl?
 Are you currently downsizing, or perhaps moving closer to the convenience of the city?
 These are some common reasons people never consider growing fruit trees.
-Patti Moreno (of Garden Girl TV and co-host for Growing A Greener World TV) has a very different take on the matter, as she blogs about compact, self-pollinating Stark® Custom Graft® 2-N-1 fruit trees – the perfect pick for small space growing!
+Patti Moreno (of Garden Girl TV and co-host for Growing A Greener World TV) has a very different take on the matter, as she blogs about compact, self-pollinating Stark® Custom Graft® 2-N-1 fruit trees – the perfect pick for small-space growing!

 Growing fruit in your own backyard is quite rewarding, but many of us can’t because we don’t have enough space for fruit trees.
 For homeowners with small backyards, it can be a challenge to plant fruit trees due to their spacing requirements.

 Don’t worry, 2-N-1 fruit trees are not genetically altered!
-Grafting is a simple process in which a live branch from one tree is cut and inserted into another tree.
-The woods merge naturally and soon the new branch grows with the nutrients from the primary tree.
+Grafting is a simple process in which a live branch or bud from one tree is cut and inserted into the inner part of another tree.
+The woods merge naturally and soon the new branch or bud grows with the nutrients from the primary tree, like any other living limb.
 Grafting is actually the most common way to propagate strong, healthy, true-to-name fruit trees.
-The only difference in the case of 2-N-1 trees is that the grafted branches are not from the exact same variety of tree.
+The only difference in the case of 2-N-1 trees is that the grafted varieties are not from the exact same variety of tree.

 Caring for your multi-grafted fruit tree is similar to growing any fruit tree, but there are some things you will do differently.

 - Make sure that your tree is planted in full sun, with well-drained, fertile soil.